DevGr8/Demo/README.md

 # Demo
-it's a demo file with Html + css + JS
+it's a demo file with HTML + CSS + JS